 Centrally located, Reykjavík Lights is a Nordic-style hotel with bright rooms decorated in Scandinavian style.
 The hotel aims to reflect everyday life in Iceland with colourful rooms that represent specific days in the country’s ancient calendar.
 A complimentary breakfast is included with your stay.
 Reykjavík Lights is the ideal place for first-time visitors looking to get the most out of their visit as it offers many tours.

 A member of the Design Hotels group, 101 Hotel is a luxury insight into the world of Icelandic fashion and design.
-Sleek and modern with black-and-white minimalist tones throughout, the entire hotel itself feels like a work of art.
-The latest works from both established and up-and-coming local artists are on display, plus there’s a stylish lounge bar for a late-night tipple.
-As it’s just a block away from Laugavegur shopping street, it’s no wonder Kim Kardashian and Kanye West chose this as the place to stay on their Icelandic getaway.
+Sleek and modern with black-and-white minimalist tones throughout, the entire hotel feels like a work of art.
+The latest pieces from both established and up-and-coming local artists are on display, plus there’s a stylish lounge bar for a late-night tipple.
+As it’s just a block from Laugavegur shopping street, it’s no wonder Kim Kardashian and Kanye West chose this as the place to stay on their Icelandic getaway.

-Right next to the working harbour of Reykjavík at the edge of downtown, the Icelandair Hotel Reykjavík Marina celebrates the city’s colourful and creative side.
+Right next to the working harbour of Reykjavík at the edge of downtown, the Icelandair Hotel celebrates the city’s colourful and creative side.
 The interior features eye-catching furniture, striking wallpaper and plenty of antiques picked up at the nearby Kolaportið flea market.
 It’s also a champion of local culture, regularly hosting live music gigs and pop-up concerts, as well as literature events at the in-house cafe.
 Head for drinks at the neighbouring Slippbarinn – the cocktails are the best in Reykjavík.